-The St. Johns River Water Management District is currently working to establish minimum flows and levels (MFLs) for Silver Springs, a first-magnitude spring in Marion County and one of several Outstanding Florida Springs (OFS).
+The St. Johns River Water Management District established minimum flows and levels (MFLs) for Silver Springs, a first-magnitude spring in Marion County and one of several Outstanding Florida Springs (OFS).

-These priority OFS springs are required by state law to have MFLs in place by July 1, 2017.
-MFLs set the limit of available water beyond which further water withdrawals would be significantly harmful to a water body.
+These priority OFS springs were required by state law to have MFLs in place by July 1, 2017.
+MFLs set the limit of available water beyond which further water withdrawals would be significantly harmful to a waterbody.

 Silver Springs is Florida’s largest freshwater spring.
 The Silver Springs system has experienced a decline in flow of approximately 32 percent since the 1930s due to long-term rainfall deficit, flow suppression related to increases in submersed aquatic vegetation (SAV) downstream in Silver River, and, to a lesser degree, regional groundwater pumping.

 Specifically, a 112-inch rainfall deficit from the 1970s to approximately 2000, and average rainfall since 2000 has caused approximately a 13.3 percent flow decline.
 Flow suppression due to increased SAV downstream in the river has resulted in approximately a 15.5 percent flow decline.
 Groundwater withdrawals/pumping has caused approximately a 3.5 percent flow decline.